 Renewables - The University Park campus has three small solar arrays on campus.
 Penn State purchased Renewable Energy Credits (RECs) from 2005-2012 to jump-start GHG reductions.
 These funds are now used for onsite efficiency projects.
 A few new buildings utilize ground-source heat pumps.
 These systems are considered for new buildings on the perimeter of the University Park campus that do not have access to the central steam system and new buildings at Commonwealth Campuses.
 In 2013, Penn State entered into a 10-year power purchase agreement with Mahoning Creek Hydroelectric Company.
 This new 6 MW hydroelectric generating plant was built in 2013 at the existing USACE dam on Mahoning Creek.
-Penn State will purchase all of the net electric output from the facility and retain the environmenal attributes.
+Penn State purchases all of the net electric output from the facility and applies the environmental attributes to AEPS.
 Penn State continues to investigate and pursue additional funding sources for onsite renewable installations.

 ENERGY - DEMAND

-Green Design -Penn State has developed and implemented a University policy that guides sustainable elements in the design and construction of University facilities in accordance with USGBC's Leadership in Energy and Environmental Design.
+Green Design -Penn State has developed and implemented a University policy that guides sustainable elements in the design and construction of University facilities in accordance with USGBC's Leadership in Energy and Environmental Design (LEED).
 All new buildings at Penn State will be, at a minimum, LEED certified.